satyapediredla94/CocktailSearch/README.md

 # CocktailSearch

+Used MVVM, ViewModel, Navigation Architecture, Dagger Hilt, Retrofit and more in this project.

 This app will enable you to search for the cocktail from an API service.
 The app uses thecocktaildb.com for the api and this app is not for commercial use.